 Opening a network egress route is always a security risk.
 Information security officers for a Foundry enrollment should ensure that they only open network routes to trusted destinations, and limit access to those routes to a trusted group of developers.
 Even a trusted external system can be abused by malicious actors to bypass security controls.
 Information security officers should leverage Foundry change management tools to ensure changes to egress logic are reviewed by a trusted group, and establish audit processes to ensure egress logic remains secure.

-Network egress policies are configured in Control Panel and represent the set of external destinations that user workloads may egress to from a Foundry enrollment.
-Egress policies may be addressed by domain name, IP, or CIDR block.
+Network egress policies represent the set of external destinations that user workloads may egress to from a Foundry enrollment, and are configured in Control Panel.

 The destination of a network egress policy cannot be modified once the policy has been created.
 Network egress policies cannot be deleted after creation, they may only be revoked.

-The following table summarizes the options that may be used when configuring network egress policies.
+The following list summarizes the options that may be used when configuring direct connection egress policies.

 Option | Description |